 The U.S. Chamber of Commerce is perhaps the largest and oldest support system for businesses of all sizes.
 The U.S. Chamber Small Business Nation was designed to support the specific needs of small business owners.
 In addition to finding resources at the national level, reaching out to your local Chamber of Commerce is a very good way to build your business through ties to your local community.
 Starting a new business comes with tax implications that can be somewhat overwhelming.

-The IRS offers online resources which help new business owners understand federal taxes.
+The IRS offers online resources to help new business owners understand federal taxes.
 These resources help answer questions about filing, record keeping, types of employee retirement plans, and more.
 The IRS can also direct you to more information for your state requirements for operating a business.

 A great way to learn about starting a new business is to connect with other entrepreneurs.
 Publications like Entrepreneur and Inc. Magazine offer online information covering all aspects of owning and operating your own business.